cloudamqp/terraform-provider-cloudamqp/docs/resources/custom_certificate.md

 This resource allows you to upload a custom certificate to all servers in your cluster.
-Update is not supported, all changes require replacement. `ca`, `cert` and `private_key` all use **WriteOnly**, no information is present in plan phase, logs or stored in the state.
+Update is not supported, all changes require replacement. `ca`, `cert` and `private_key` all use **WriteOnly**, meaning no information is present in plan phase, logs or stored in the state for security purposes.

-~> **WARNING:** Please note that when uploading a custom or restoring to default certificate, all current connections will be closed.
+~> **WARNING:** Please note that when uploading a custom certificate or restoring to default certificate, all current connections will be closed.

-~> **Note:** Destroying this resource will restore the cluster to use the default CloudAMQP certificate.
+-> **Note:** Destroying this resource will restore the cluster to use the default CloudAMQP certificate.

 Only available for dedicated subscription plans running ***RabbitMQ***.